 Qantas and Jetstar are solid second options, but with only a limited Sydney-Nadi route, it won’t be the most convenient option for quite a lot of Australian travellers.

-Fiji is also a great place to stop over en-route between Australia and the United States if you have the time and inclination to do so.
-While Qantas charges more points for stopovers of more than 24 hours rather than flying straight through, it could be a good way to break up a journey.
+Fiji is also a great place to stop over en route between Australia and the United States if you have the time and inclination to do so.
+While Qantas charges more points for stopovers of longer than 24 hours rather than flying straight through, it could be a good way to break up your journey.

 Frequently asked questions